Go to the main text of this page

 Verification Statement Scope1&2 and Scope3

-The Japan Management Association GHG Certification Center (JMACC) has provided third-party verification of values for Sanwa Shutter Corporation's CO2 emissions (Scope1+Scope2) and Scope3 (Category 1+3+11) for FY2023 to ensure their transparency and accuracy.
+The Japan Management Association Sustainability Center (JMASusC) has provided third-party verification of values for Sanwa Shutter Corporation's CO2 emissions (Scope1+Scope2) and Scope3 (Category 1+3+11) for FY2024 to ensure their transparency and accuracy.
 Going forward, we will continue to make effective use of third-party verifications and work to increase the accuracy of our emission calculations.